Welcome to the final seminar of ADMA DP KAVA-project!

 The targets of the project are advanced by developing and using following tools:

-1. Organisation of Entrepreneurship and Innovation orientated courses (see information below)
+1. Organisation of Entrepreneurship and Innovation orientated courses (see further information below)

 2. Internationalization of doctoral student career development by admitting financial support for